 The Department of Homeland Security Joint Duty Program is an intra- and inter-departmental program that offers civilian personnel professional and developmental opportunities.
 Joint duty assignments enhance operations and mission execution through unity of effort and collaboration.

-The program covers DHS employees at the GS-13 through GS-15 grade levels and equivalent.
-This Joint Duty Program does not apply to members of the military service.
+The DHS Joint Duty Program covers employees at the GS-13 through GS-15 grade levels and equivalent.
+The program does not apply to members of the military service.

 - be a GS-13, 14, 15 or equivalent;